-At the Community Meeting for this project, members of the community expressed concern with potential impacts of this development on surrounding properties and the community.
-These issues are summarized below, with staff comments in italics:
+At the first Community Meeting for this project, members of the community expressed concern with potential impacts of this development on surrounding properties and the community.
+These issues are summarized below, with staff comments in italics.
+Note that significant changes to the application have been made since this first community meeting, including reducing the maximum density by 40 percent:

-• Additional traffic generated by this development will further strain the existing intersection of Rio Road and Belvedere Boulevard, where it is often very difficult to exit (especially turning left).
+Additional traffic generated by this development will further strain the existing intersection of Rio Road and Belvedere Boulevard, where it is often very difficult to exit (especially turning left).